 The Right Market For Your Products

 Firstly, you should carefully consider the benefit associated with finding an international market that is similar to your own.
 Reaching into international markets can be difficult to do because your products may appeal to a different target audience, marketing messages may be skewed when they reach a foreign audience or are translated into a foreign language and more.
 Examples of similar international markets that may be compatible include New Zealand and Australia or Singapore, Malaysia and Hong Kong.
 Do your research and find out if the desired market does have a demand for your goods.
 Choosing the right international market is imperative for success as your company expands.
 Talk to local retailers and their customers to establish if the market is worth the investment.

 In addition to selecting the right international market to invest in, there are other logistical concerns to consider when managing international distribution channels.
 For example, you must consider if you will sell your goods online or through local retailers.

 Online distribution only requires you to ship goods overseas direct to the customer.
 But international freight can cause issues and lost stock can be a time consuming nightmare to deal with.
 Consider insurance.

 While selling big orders to international retailers sounds good it also brings with it some administrative issues.
 The lack of transparency, trust and distance between you and the retailer can cause communication issues and in a lot of cases the retailer will ignore your account leaving you with little hope in recovering what’s owed to you.

-Get in front of you desired retailers as much as possible.
+Get in front of your desired retailers as much as possible.
 Establish a good business relationship with them before entering into a risky business deal.
 Consider getting a local distributor.
 Someone who can go door knocking when it comes time to do the debt collection.